 About the banner images:

 The banner images on this site are currently courtesy of Russell Sherwood Photography.
 Russell is based in the spectacular Isle of Skye and specializes in fine art and creative landscape photography.
-You can view a much wider range of his breathtaking photos at http://www.skyescapegallery.zenfolio.com.
+You can see a much wider range of Russell’s work and professional services on Facebook or at http://www.skyescapegallery.zenfolio.com\ or perhaps you might even get a chance to visit his gallery or take on the scenic Harlosh peninsula loop road near Dunvegan.
+It is certainly on my bucket list!

 About the name: